scipy/scipy/docs/tutorial.rst

 The string interface is designed to conveniently take care of most things a user would want to do in a way that is easy and, when something goes wrong, informative and helpful.
-If, however, you want more direct control than is afforded by the string interface, this is also possible.
-Note, that this is trickier than using strings.
+If, however, you want more direct control than is afforded by the string interface, that is also possible, thought it's a little trickier than using strings.
 You must be very careful to have correct format, and failure to do so can cause a range of errors which won't necessarily result in informative error messages.

-interp (or, equivalently, extrap_low and extrap_high) can also be set to a function, a callable class, or an instance of a callable class.
+kind (or, equivalently, low and high) can also be set to a function, a callable class, or an instance of a callable class.

 If a function is passed, it will be called when interpolating.
 It is assumed to have the form ::

-        newy = interp(x, y, newx, **kw)
+        newy = interp(x, y, newx)

 where x, y, newx, and newy are all numpy arrays.

 If a callable class is passed, it is assumed to have format::

-        instance = Class(x, y, **kw).
+        instance = Class(x, y).

 which can then be called by ::